RedHatQE/carbon/docs/users/definitions/report.rst

         - By default, carbon will poll the xUnit queue every 1 minute.
           This value can be overwritten but must be specified in seconds i.e. 1 minute = 60 seconds.

+    *   - concurrent_processing
+        - configuration option on whether the polarion library should perform each activity (xunit translation/ initial import/waiting for import completion)concurrently or serially.
+        - By default this is set to True to perform the different actions concurrently.

 Examples